jakezhn/QuintShop/README.md

 ### Backend

-The backend of QuintShop is developed using Django.
+The backend of TinyShop is developed using Django.
 Here’s a breakdown of the backend components:

 - **Django Project Configuration:**
   - `backend/quintshop/settings.py`: Configuration for the Django project, including database configurations, security settings, and third-party app integrations.